The North-East

 This section embraces the Formentor peninsular, Pollenca, Puerto Pollenca, Alcudia, Port d’Alcudia and Can Picafort.

-The northern part is mountainous and the road to Cap de Formentor from Puerto Pollenca is long, narrow and winding so it is closed at peak holiday times and a bus service is provided.It provides some magnificent views, particularly from the Mirador Es Colomer.
-There is a fine beach at Formentor but access is restricted by the hotel, however, it can be reached by an enjoyable boat trip from Puerto Pollenca.
+The northern part is mountainous and the road to Cap de Formentor from Puerto Pollenca is long, narrow and winding so it is closed at peak holiday times and a bus service is provided.
+It offers some magnificent views, particularly from the Mirador Es Colomer.
+There is a fine beach at Formentor but access is restricted by the hotel, however, it can also be reached by an enjoyable boat trip from Puerto Pollenca.

 Pollenca town

 Pollenca itself is an interesting town, famous for its annual enactment in August of a raid by Moorish corsairs when mock battles rage throughout its streets.
 Its Calvary hill boasts 365 steps and is the scene of an Easter davallament recording the taking down of Christ’s body from the cross.
+There are superb views from the top of the stairway.
+The museum in Carrer Pere Josep Canaves Salas has a fine collection of paintings, it is situated in the cloisters of the old Dominican monastery.

 Alcudia area

 South of Puerto Pollenca the ground flattens and the road to Alcudia skirts a long sandy beach with the Albufera wetlands park behind it.
+The park features

 Alcudia with its protective walls is well worth a visit, nearby its port offers a wide choice of bars cafes and restaurants.
-The picture below is a view from the road to Formentor taken by Dr Michael Stoma.

 WHAT TO SEE AND DO